cdillon/setmore-appointments/readme.txt

 == Changelog ==

+= 3.6.1 =
+* Add version number in HTML comment for troubleshooting.

 = 3.6 =
-* Improve responsiveness so the proper schedular size is loaded from Setmore.com.
+* Improve responsiveness so the proper scheduler size is loaded from Setmore.com.
 * Separate popup dimensions from embed (iframe) dimensions.
 * Add screenshots of Setmore scheduler sizes.